brsoft1/riverwalk-web-application/README.md

 ## License

-This product is owned by Wuno, Inc. and Riverwalk
+This product is owned by Wuno, Inc.

 ## Acknowledgments

 * Special thanks to Wuno, Inc. devs

 ## Development server
 Run `webpack` then `npm start` for a dev server.
-Navigate to `http://localhost:3000/`.
+Navigate to `http://localhost:4200/`.